ghostsecurity/wraith/README.md

 # Ghost Security Wraith

 Dependency vulnerability scanner wrapping [osv-scanner](https://github.com/google/osv-scanner) with a user-friendly CLI and Go library.
 Wraith is designed to be easy to use by humans and AI agents alike.
+For AI agent integration, see [Ghost Security Skills](https://github.com/ghostsecurity/skills).

 ![Demo](./docs/demo.gif)